Ex-Victoria’s Secret Angel Alessandra Ambrosio Wows In A Strapless Gold Bikini

-Former Victoria’s Secret Angel Alessandra Ambrosio is showing some skin in a new bikini snap shared online by her swimwear line Gal Floripa on May 7.
+Former Victoria’s Secret Angel Alessandra Ambrosio is showing some skin in a new bikini snap shared online by her swimwear line, Gal Floripa, on May 7.
 The model, who retired from the VS runway in 2017, could be seen soaking up the sun in her glamorous shimmery two-piece swimwear look as she posed for the camera in the sunshine.

-The stunning photo featured the mom of two with her brunette hair tied back into a bun as she lounged around by the pool during a very sunny day.
-Alessandra was sporting a strapless gold bikini look in the new photo, flashing the flesh in the pretty skimpy swimwear look which featured a ring and string tie design in the center to show off even more skin.
+The stunning photo featured the mom-of-two with her brunette hair tied back into a bun as she lounged around by the pool on a very sunny day.
+Alessandra was sporting a strapless gold bikini look in the new photo, flashing the flesh in the pretty skimpy swimwear look, which featured a ring and string tie design in the center to show off even more skin.

 Ambrosio propped up her head with her left hand as she soaked up the sun, wearing a pair of dark metallic rimmed aviator shades on her eyes as she struck a model pose.
 The mom to 7-year-old Noah and 10-year-old Anja accessorized the bikini look with a number of necklaces around her neck, three bracelets on her wrist, and a pair of hoop earrings.